MUCollective/mucollective.github.io/README.md

 This file __must__ be called: `yyyy-mm-dd-awesome-paper.md` It gives entries to render a paper.
 Again, you must specify year like `2022-12-01-awesome-paper.md` but months and days are not important.

-`[for everyone]` A toy example is below.
-You can copy it as your template file.
+A toy example is below.
+You can copy it as your template file. (`[for everyone]` Here, you can get a sense of what information you need to prepare, but the master person will prepare the `.md`.)

 ```{yaml}
 ---